How to Send Your Client an Analytics Report in 60 Seconds

 The PDF respects all active filters.
 Viewing only organic traffic?
 The export reflects that.
 Filtered to a specific country?
 Same.

-The report answers every question a client will ask.
+The report answers every question a client tends to ask.
 How are we doing?
-Where's the traffic?
+Where is the traffic coming from?
 Is it growing?
 Which pages are working?
 Which countries?
 What devices?
-All with comparison arrows showing direction.
+Every number sits next to a comparison arrow that tells you which way it moved.

 No slides.
 No screenshots.
 No formatting.
 One click.